matiasarielol/matiasarielol/README.md

-# Hi there 👋
-## Welcome to my Github personal page.
+## Hi there 👋  Welcome to my Github personal page!

 🙋‍♂️ I'm Matias, I'm 21 and I love computer science.

 💿 On this repository you'll be able to find some of my personal and university projects.

 ### 😃 About me